 However, there have been many concerns:

 clean coal plants as well as industrial agriculture and large-scale tree plantations (including genetically engineered varieties) — have extremely serious negative social and environmental impacts.
-Investments in “carbon sinks” (such as large-scale tree plantations) in the South would result in land being used at the expense of local people, accelerate deforestation, deplete water resources and increase poverty.
-Entitling the North to buy cheap emission credits from the South, through projects of an often exploitative nature, constitutes “carbon colonialism”.
-Industrialised countries and their corporations will harvest the “low-hanging fruit (the cheapest credits), saddling Southern countries with only expensive options for any future reduction commitments they might be required to make. , Corporate Europe Observatory, July 2001 Saving the Kyoto Protocol Means Ending the Market Mania It is also controversial because many questions were raised for the Hague conference.
+Investments in carbon sinks (such as large-scale tree plantations) in the South would result in land being used at the expense of local people, accelerate deforestation, deplete water resources and increase poverty.
+Entitling the North to buy cheap emission credits from the South, through projects of an often exploitative nature, constitutes carbon colonialism.
+Industrialised countries and their corporations will harvest the low-hanging fruit (the cheapest credits), saddling Southern countries with only expensive options for any future reduction commitments they might be required to make. , Corporate Europe Observatory, July 2001 Saving the Kyoto Protocol Means Ending the Market Mania It is also controversial because many questions were raised for the Hague conference.
 For example:

 Limits have not been agreed to (or it has not even been agreed if there should be limits.)
 It is not clear what the range of activities are that can be included.
 Nuclear energy, hydropower, renewable energy only are some of the uncertainties.
 Public participation and monitoring is paramount.
 Will a form of energy tax work?
 Accountability and verifiability of emissions and credits etc is very difficult as stocks and flows of emissions are hard to quantify.
-Futhermore, as the Corporate Europe Observatory points out, the trade in emissions resulting in carbon credits would lead to “unequal property rights to the atmosphere” which in turn “would consolidate the historic overuse by Northern industry at the expense of the South (80% of all CO2 emitted since 1850 has come from the North).
+Futhermore, as the Corporate Europe Observatory points out, the trade in emissions resulting in carbon credits would lead to which in turn unequal property rights to the atmosphere would consolidate the historic overuse by Northern industry at the expense of the South (80% of all CO2 emitted since 1850 has come from the North).
 A market without clearly defined property rights can never function and the unfair property rights that underlie the currently proposed emissions markets will eventually be rejected by those losing out.
 As CSE further point out to the lead up to the COP8 meeting in October 2002, CDM is still an issue:

 Strong rules for permanence, additionality, leakage, assessing the impact on the local population and measures to reduce uncertainty need to be applied otherwise CDM would just end up being a cheap way for industrialised countries to meet their targets without making any changes domestically.